 This is one of my favourite piece by Lucier, we also did this piece in a 2,000-seat symphonic hall at the Born Creative Festival this year with a gigantic organ.
 It shows how sound is mysterious on this earth, and it creates gorgeous sizzling sound which I can listen to for hours if possible, especially in an amazing acoustic venue.

 Editor’s note: We have used “I am sitting in a room” as an example, as “Sizzle” isn’t available on Spotify.

 I love this opera, the fact it transports into the another world right from the beginning’s accordion into the three voices, drama, lyricism, texture and pacing, it is a perfect opera for me.

-Southbank Centre’s SoundState takes place from Wednesday 16 – Sunday 20 January 2019.
+Southbank Centre’s SoundState took place Wednesday 16 – Sunday 20 January, 2019.